 Principal quantum number: This indicates the main energy level at which an electron is present.
 It is denoted by n.

 Azimuthal quantum number: This shows the shape of the orbitals (s, p, d, f).
 It is denoted by l.
 Its value gives the subshell in a given principal energy shell to which an electron belongs.
-It ranges from zero to (n – 1).
+It ranges from zero to n – 1.

 Magnetic quantum number: This determines the orientation of orbitals present in a given subshell and denoted by (ml).
 For a given value of l, ml can have values -l…..0…..+l.